riverrun/drat/README.md

 ### Todo

 * Make it easier to call multiple files in one command.
-* Support for analyzing the complexity of texts.
+* More support for analyzing the complexity of texts.
 * Support other languages.
 * Whatever feature requests people have - as long as it's not too much work :)